KaitoCross/LuminousRhythmEmitter/Circuits/README.md

 To make working with the pushbutton easier, you need to straighten the unused legs, aligning them with the case of the button itself.
 Now, pull the pushbutton though the D-shaped hole, with the wires facing the wall.
 Place the button cap on the pushbutton.
 Put the rectangular power switch into it's holder near the XIAO.

-Now, put the lens into the lens holder witht the flat side of the lens facing the small end of the holder.
+Now, put the lens into the lens holder with the flat side of the lens facing the small end of the holder.
 Push it all the way in.
 Place the lens holder on top of the PCB.

 Now put the other half of the penlight base on top and close the case, making sure the buttons fit into the other half as well.
 Then you can screw on the top part.
 Into the top part, you can then place your light diffusion filter.
 You can then close the top part by screwing on the respective cap.